 After some time, you observe separation of a paste like solid out of the milk.
-This paste like solid called cream contains more than one component in it.
+This paste like solid called cream.
+So full cream milk contains more than one component like fat and water.
 It is therefore a mixture.
 We have already studied about mixtures in previous classes.
 Let us learn more about them.

-Churning makes the lighter

-components to come to the surface when a mixture of liquids are spun rapidly.
+Churning makes the lighter components to come to the surface when a mixture of liquids are spun rapidly.
 Commercially for separating the cream from milk, a machine called centrifuge is used.
 It follows the same principle.
 Centrifugation is also used in a diagnostic laboratory, to test blood and urine samples.
 The sample is taken in a centrifugation tube and the centrifugation tube is placed in a centrifugation machine.
 On rotation of the tubes with machine, the heavier particles settle to the bottom and the lighter particles come to the top of the test tube.

-How does a laundry dryer squeezes out water from wet clothes?
+How does a laundry dryer squeeze out water from wet clothes?